-Three Months Ended March 31,

-• 2020 2019

-Source of Financing Activities, net • (In milli ions)

-Distributions \$ (241.9) \$ (241.3)

-Contributions from (distributions to) noncontrolling interests (94.5) 196.8

-Debt, including financing costs 132.9 732.7

-Other - (18.6)

-Net cash provided by (used in) financing activities \$ (203.5) \$ 669.6
+Three Months Ended March 31, 2 020 2019 Source of Financing Activities, net (In millio ons) Dividends and distributions \$ (241.9) \$ (246.9) Contributions from (distributions to) noncontrolling interests (94.5) 196.8 Debt, including financing costs 132.9 732.7 Other (3.1) (28.2) Net cash provided by (used in) financing activities \$ (206.6) \$ 654.4

-In 2020, net cash used in financing activities is primarily due to distributions to TRC, and net distributions to noncontrolling interests, partially offset by a net increase of debt outstanding.
+In 2020, net cash used in financing activities is primarily due to payments of dividends to our common and Series A preferred shareholders, and net distributions to noncontrolling interests, partially offset by a net increase of debt outstanding.
 Our distributions to noncontrolling interests are higher than our contributions from noncontrolling interests in 2020, primarily due to completion of major growth projects in 2019.
-Our debt outstanding increased due to net borrowings under our credit facility, partially offset by repurchases of a portion of our outstanding senior notes.
+Our debt outstanding increased due to net borrowings under our credit facilities, partially offset by repurchases of a portion of the outstanding senior notes of the Partnership.

-In 2019, we realized a net source of cash from financing activities primarily due to a net increase of debt outstanding, contributions from noncontrolling interests, partially offset by payments of distributions.
-The issuance of 61⁄2% Senior Notes due 2027 and 6%% Senior Notes due January 2029, partially offset by the redemption of 41⁄2% Senior Notes due November 2019 contributed to the net increase of debt outstanding.
+In 2019, we realized a net source of cash from financing activities primarily due to a net increase of debt outstanding, contributions from noncontrolling interests, partially offset by payments of dividends and distributions.
+The issuance of 61⁄2% Senior Notes due 2027 and 6%% Senior Notes due January 2029, partially offset by the redemption of our 41⁄2% Senior Notes due November 2019 contributed to the net increase of debt outstanding.
 The contributions from noncontrolling interests were primarily from Stonepeak and Blackstone to fund growth projects.